JamieDenman/vufind/README.md

 Introduction
 ------------
+This is the Falmouth Exeter Plus fork of VuFind

 VuFind is an open source discovery environment for searching a collection of records.
 To learn more, visit https://vufind.org.